September 9, 2013

 A New Technology Recreates Geologic Processes in Four Hours

-Developed by a Spanish surface manufacturer, Dekton is made similar to the way nature forms the hardest rocks.
+A Spanish surface manufacturer develops a new technology that mimics the way nature forms the hardest rocks.

 The 750,000-square-foot Dekton manufacturing facility was built to hold a 25,000-ton press and a nearly 600-foot-long oven.